cabal-club/cable/wire.md

 posts is described below, in Section 6.)

 #### 5.1.3 Links
-The `links` field in each post's header enables any post to refer to 0 or more other posts by means of specifying those posts' hashes.
+Every post has a field called `links`, a list of BLAKE2b hashes, that enables any post to refer to 0 or more other posts by means of specifying those posts' hashes.

 Referencing a post by its hash provides a **causal proof**: it demonstrates that a post must have occurred after all of the other posts referenced.
 This